ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 ### Calls for maintainers

 * **[onekp](https://docs.ropensci.org/onekp), Access sequences from the 1000 Plant Initiative (1KP)**.
 The 1000 Plants Initiative (www.onekp.com) has sequenced the transcriptomes of over 1000 plant species.
 This package allows these sequences and metadata to be retrieved and filtered by code, species or recursively by clade.
 Scientific names and NCBI taxonomy IDs are both supported.
 [Issue for volunteering](https://github.com/ropensci/onekp/issues/9)

-- **[citesdb](https://docs.ropensci.org/citesdb/)**,a high-performance database of shipment-level CITES trade data.
-Provides convenient access to over 40 years and 20 million records of endangered wildlife trade data from the Convention on International Trade in Endangered Species of Wild Fauna and Flora, stored on a local on-disk, out-of memory 'DuckDB' database for bulk analysis.
-[Issue for volunteering](https://github.com/ropensci/citesdb/issues/21)

 - **[RSelenium](https://docs.ropensci.org/RSelenium), R Bindings for 'Selenium WebDriver'**.
 Provides a set of R bindings for the ['Selenium 2.0 WebDriver'](https://www.selenium.dev/documentation/) using the ['JsonWireProtocol'](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol).
 'Selenium 2.0 WebDriver' allows driving a web browser natively as a user would either locally or on a remote machine using the Selenium server it marks a leap forward in terms of web browser automation.
 [Issue for volunteering](https://github.com/ropensci/RSelenium/issues/261).